-Air Cooled Models: There is one 3/4" FPT drain at the back of the cabinet, the drain line is of the gravity type, and 1/4 inch per foot fall is an acceptable pitch for the drain tubing.
+Air Cooled Models: There is one 3/4" FPT drain for both ice making systems at the back of the cabinet, the drain line is of the gravity type, and 1/4 inch per foot fall is an acceptable pitch for the drain tubing.
 There should be a vent at the highest point of the drain line, and the ideal drain receptacle would be a trapped and vented floor drain.
 Use only 3/4" rigid tubing.

 Water Cooled Models: In addition to the above mentioned drain, a separate condenser drain must be installed.
+There is one drain for both ice making systems.
 Connect it to the 1/2" condenser drain connection at the back of the cabinet.